Xcess/ipblocker/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

-Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ### Change Paxful version

-To modify the Paxful version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/paxful/tags/) using the `image.tag` parameter.
+To modify the Paxful version used in this chart you can specify a valid image tag using the `image.tag` parameter.
 For example, `image.tag=X.Y.Z`.
 This approach is also applicable to other images like exporters.

 ### Using an external database